mehmetcolgecen/DevOps/hands-on/Kubernetes/kubernetes-11-etcd-backup/README.md

 ### Data Directory

 - When first started, etcd stores its configuration into a data directory specified by the data-dir configuration parameter.
-Configuration is stored in the write-ahead log and includes the local member ID, cluster-ID, and initial cluster configuration.
-The write-ahead log and snapshot files are used to recover after a restart.

 - A user should avoid restarting an etcd member with a data directory from an out-of-date backup.
 Using an out-of-date data directory can lead to inconsistency.